-I’ve not read any of the original Divergent novels written by Veronica Roth so I can only relate to the film version here, but I thought that the psychological aspect of the plot was handled intelligently whilst still being very entertaining.
+I’ve not read any of the original Divergent novels written by Veronica Roth so I can only attest to the merits of the film here, but I thought that the psychological aspect of the plot was handled intelligently whilst still being very entertaining.

 What I like about this approach is it’s unashamed attempt to show how a segregated society could possibly function for the benefit of it’s citizens, if handled correctly.
 Controversial I know, but I have to say I felt comforted by this idea.
-But then again, as an INFJ I’ve always wanted to belong to a tribe of my own kind.
+But then again, as an INFJ I’ve long since yearned to belong to a tribe of my own kind.

 2. Blue Valentine.
-And here we have yet another tale of a tortured relationship between an empath and femme fatale.
+And here again we have yet another tale of a tortured relationship.
+Empath pitted against femme fatale.
 I’m detecting a theme here..?
 This 2010 romantic drama was written and directed by Derek Cianfrance and stars Michelle Williams and Ryan Gosling.

 When I first saw this movie it was like being baptised by a truth that had been kept from me my whole adult life.

 " class="attachment-single wp-post-image" alt="Aikido image" scale="0">